RajeshwarBoyina/High-Performance-4-Bit-Braun-Multiplier-with-22T-Hybrid-Full-Adder/README.md

 ### Step 4 Design 4-Bit Braun Multiplier

+* Make a new cell  and schematic for Braun multiplier construct the Braun Multiplier using symbols of Array of AND Gate and Hybrid FA present in the library you have       created in the beginning.
+* After construction of schematic of Braun Multiplier **Check and Save** it.
+* Make a new symbol for our multiplier **(File -> New Cellview -> From) **.
 ![image of Braun Multiplier with my name](Images/Braun%20MUltiplier.png)

 ![image of Braun Multiplier without my name](Images/cp_lib1_cp_BraunMultiplier_schematic_page-0001.jpg)